Careers

 Understanding the difference between Class A and Class B CDL can help you better understand which license you need to become a commercial truck driver.

 Ultimately, determining which CDL class is best for you depends on your individual career goals and interests.
-This article takes a closer look at the difference between CDL-A and CDL-B classifications to help you understand which is right for you and your career goals.
+This article takes a closer look at the difference between CDL-A and CDL-B classifications to help you understand which is right for you.

 CDL Class A and CDL Class B Defined